lovelabUCL/dimensionality/README.md

 - Load data (beta estimates for each subject: voxel x conditions x sessions).
 - If pre-whitening: load residuals as well.
 - Mask both residuals and data using a wholebrain or ROI mask.

-The function will then:
+The function will then, for each searchlight/ROI:
-- For each searchlight/ROI:

 + whiten and mean-center data within the searchlight;
 + run the nested cross-validation;
 + average training data, get all possible low-dimensional reconstructions of the training data;
 + correlate each low-dimensional reconstruction of the training data with the validation data;
 + across all partitions into training and validation, identify which dimensionality "k" resulted in the highest average correlation between the reconstructed data and the validation data;
 + average training and validation data, build k-dimensional reconstruction of the data and correlate with test-set;
 + as each run serves as a test set once, the method returns one dimensionality estimate and correlation coefficient per run.

 ## Python implementation